DavideDelVecchio/azure-m2c-wgm/docs/11_provision_azure_resources.md

 The **m2c/az** directory contains shell scripts.

+**This step is typically executed from a Developer laptop.**

 First edit file **azconfig.sh**, shown below, for your migration.
 Set your Azure Subscription, Region, Resource Group, and Resource names - please do not use **cjoakim** in your names!

-**This step is typically executed from a Developer laptop.**

 ```
 #!/bin/bash

 # Bash shell that defines parameters and environment variables used in
 # this app, and is "sourced" by the other scripts in this directory.
-# Chris Joakim, Microsoft, 2021/06/08
+# Chris Joakim, Microsoft, June 2021

 # environment variables for provisioning: